 Several Greek-American politicians have been re-elected or elected for the first time to the U.S. House of Representatives in Tuesday’s electoral process.
-Six Greek-American candidates secured seats, three of whom were re-elected, while three others achieved their first congressional wins.
+Six Greek-American candidates secured seats, four of whom were re-elected, while two others achieved their first congressional wins.

 From the Republican party, Nicole Malliotakis, a prominent figure in New York politics, won her third term, capturing 64.7% of the vote with 96% of ballots counted in New York’s 11th District.